InQuest/iocextract/README.rst

       --refang              default: no
       --strip-urls          remove possible garbage from the end of urls. default: no
+      --wide                preprocess input to allow wide-encoded character matches. default: no

 Only URLs and IPv4 addresses can be "refanged".